sjanzou/pecos/documentation/translation.rst

 As with DataFrames, multiple translation dictionaries can be added to the PerformanceMonitoring object, distinguished by the 'system_name'.

-Keys defined in the translation dictionary can be used in quality control tests, for example::
+Keys defined in the translation dictionary are used in quality control tests, for example::

 	pm.check_range([-1,1], 'Wave')